I walked into Peets Coffee the other day (sounds like the beginning of a joke, doesn’t it?)

 Anyway, I walked in and saw these interesting looking mushroom kits for sale.
 And since I’m an avid gardener who will grow just about anything, I was immediately intrigued.
 So, I snatched one up for $15.00.

-Having a teenager, I find it’s more and more difficult for me to keep her interested in gardening, so I’m a sucker for anything that might grab her attention.
+Having a teenager, I find it’s more and more difficult to keep her interested in gardening, so I’m a sucker for anything that might grab her attention.

 And that’s before I even read the amazing story behind this mushroom kit.

-They seem to have mastered the art of waste reduction by transforming used coffee grounds into the substance for the mushroom kit.
-And once the mushrooms are finished growing, just put the nutrient-rich contents back into your compost pile (all of the cardboard and plastic are recyclable, too!)
+They’ve mastered the art of waste reduction by transforming used coffee grounds into the substance for the mushroom kit.
+And when you’re finished growing the mushrooms, you can recycle the nutrient-rich contents back into your compost pile.
+All of the cardboard and plastic are recyclable, too!